Christmas in July · winter warmers all month longChristmas in July

 The bakery wakes before the street does.
 At four in the morning at Chiltern Bakery the deck oven has already been on for an hour, and the air inside the kitchen is thick and warm with the smell of yeast and steam.

 The first loaves go in around 4:30.
 By the time the shop opens at seven, the cooling racks are full, the pie cabinet is stocked, and the coffee grinder is warming up.
-It is a rhythm that does not vary much — and that is the point.
+It is a rhythm that does not vary much.
+That is the point.

-1. 4:00 — ovens reach temperature; doughs come out of cold retard.
+1. At 4:00 the ovens reach temperature and the doughs come out of cold retard.

 Most of the people who walk through our door on a given morning never see this part.
-But the bread in their paper bag — much of it the 48-hour sourdough we wrote about in our ferment post — has already had half a day of work behind it by the time they take it home.
+But the bread in their paper bag has already had hours of work behind it by the time they take it home: the mixing, the rest, the shaping, the bake.